ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/indexing-related-documents.dotnet.markdown

   Even when indexing just a single field from the related document, any change to any other field will cause re-indexing.
   (See changes that cause re-indexing [here](../indexes/indexing-related-documents#document-changes-that-cause-re-indexing)).

-* Frequent re-indexing will increase CPU usage and reduce performance.
+* Frequent re-indexing will increase CPU usage and reduce performance,
-  The index may be in a non-stable state for prolonged periods, and results may be stale.
+  and index results may be stale for prolonged periods.

 * Tracking indexed related data is more useful when the indexed related collection is known not to change much.